kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 You can find out more about [how to work with project dependencies](../kedro_project_setup/dependencies.md) in the Kedro project documentation.

-## Configure the project

-You may optionally add in any credentials to the `conf/local/credentials.yml` file that are required to load specific data sources like usernames and passwords.
-Some examples are given within the file to illustrate how you store credentials.
+## Optional: configuration and logging

+You may want to store credentials, such as usernames and passwords, if they are needed for specific data sources.
+To do this, add them to `conf/local/credentials.yml`.
+Some examples are included in that file for illustration.
 You can find additional information in the [advanced documentation on configuration](../kedro_project_setup/configuration.md).

 At this stage of the workflow, you might also want to [set up logging](../logging/logging.md), but we do not use it in this tutorial.